Mercedes-Benz 9G-Tronic transmission: Improved fuel economy

-Extent
+Reduced manufacturing complexity

+In order to avoid a further increase in manufacturing complexity while expanding the number of gear ratios, Mercedes-Benz switched from the conventional design method—in which the planetary gearset concept was limited to a purely serial or in-line power flow—to a more modern design method that utilizes a planetary gearset concept with combined parallel and serial power flow.
+This was only possible thanks to computer-aided design and has resulted in a globally patented gearset concept.

-As the design of the predecessor was significantly more complex than that of the direct competitor 6HP and even the new 8HP model from ZF with one more gear, the specification sheet also stipulate that at least one shift element must be omitted.
-This was achieved thanks to high-speed computer-aided design and has resulted in a globally patented gearset concept that requires the same installation space as the previous model and is also 1 kg lighter.
+As the design of the predecessor was significantly more complex than that of the direct competitor 6HP and even the new 8HP model from ZF with one more gear, (Note: The ZF 8HP has become the new reference standard (benchmark) for automatic transmissions) the specification sheet also stipulate that at least one shift element must be omitted.
+The efforts have resulted in a globally patented gearset concept that requires the same installation space as the previous model and is also 1 kg lighter.
 In the process, 85 billion gearset concepts were examined.
-Additionally, the unit brings the ability to shift in a non-sequential manner – going from gear 9 to gear 4 in extreme situations simply by changing one shift element (actuating brake C and releasing brake A).

 After the 5G- and 7G-Tronic, this transmission is the 3rd generation in which in-line epicyclic gearing have been combined with parallel epicyclic gearing.
 The resulting progress is reflected in an even better ratio between the number of gears and the number of components used compared to all layouts previously used by Mercedes-Benz.